dooreas/rodrigo.github.io/aboutme_professionaly.md

 Regarding my academic undergoing, I started studying mathematics at a top tier university.
 As a summary my years in university can be defined by a challenging beginning as I was adjusting to my new international life with a great ending story of academic success.
 Incidentally, my overall classification for my MSCI degree in Mathematics was that of a First Classification (the highest tier that can be achieved), and my master's dissertation ended up being selected as the best mathematics dissertation from Lancaster and, consequently, I competed with it in the Celebration of the Best Maths Projects in the North West 2022 - [Institute of Mathematics & Its Applications](https://ima.org.uk/).
 By the end of the competition, my dissertation on *Brownian Motion and it's application to the Dirichlet Problem* ended up as the third best dissertation of UK's north west.

-## 🚀Projects, Competitions & Events
+## Projects, Competitions & Events

 A showcase of things I’ve built, collaborated on, or am particularly proud of: